CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ## Introduction

 This project is based on Craig Reynolds' model for flocking of boids.
 Boids is a term Reynolds used to refer to simulated flocking creatures such as fish schools or bird flocks.
+The base code for this project is derived from a GPU course project at the University of Pennsylvania.

 ## Principles